 Residential spaces also reflect these shifts.
 The lockdowns of the pandemic have emphasized the value of socially enriching experiences.
 That means a rewrite of how residents use community spaces like gyms and wellness centers.

 While both urban and suburban communities benefit from mixed-use models, the fast pace of an urban lifestyle calls for spaces designed for evolution.
 Hybrid models of retail and recreation offer diversified income streams to business owners.
-Consumers, meanwhile, benefit from convenient and vibrant experiences and increased opportunities for connection.
+Consumers, meanwhile, benefit from convenient and vibrant experiences and increased opportunities for community engagement and connection.

 Engaging a full-service CRE partner like Farbman Group can help spark positive change within your investments.
 Contact us and get in touch with an expert today.

-Blog Post | February 14, 2023
+Blog Post | June 1, 2023